mbrz-0101/EZApply-Extension/README.md

 EZApply is a Chrome Extension that autofills job applications.
 It was designed with this process specifically in mind, and can therefore account for filling in information that Chrome's autofill software does not.
 By visiting our online form, users can fill out their personal/employment/education information once and only once, and then use the extension to autofill any of their online job applications.

 EZApply was designed to bridge the gap between the large job search services.
 Many online job applications (e.g. many Fortune 500 companies) disallow autofill services like Chrome's autofill.
-EZApply was written to bypass typical bans on Chrome autofill functionality by injecting JavaScript that dynamically reads and changes the values of the specific inputs on each page.
+EZApply was written to bypass typical bans on Chrome autofill functionality with JavaScript that dynamically reads and changes the values of the specific inputs on each page.
 EZApply will work on any form, letting the user quickly and easily fill out applications with their application information.

 ***EZApply in Chrome Webstore***: https://chrome.google.com/webstore/detail/ezapply/chgdkmbnbbdljfpakdmhgfecnnbincld?hl=en